FDUCSLG/PRML-2019Spring-FDU/docs/assignment-3/index.md

 2. Generating Tang poem.
 Implement an LSTM to generate poems.
 Report the perplexity after your training, and generate poems that start with 日 、红、山、夜、湖、海、月, include the poem in your report.
 You are allowed to implement the LSTM with PyTorch but you should not relying on the LSTM cell or LSTM provided by it, just use its autograd module to help you deal with your gradient.
 Also you are not strictly required to follow everything described above, as long as you can make yourself clear in the report, you can use whatever setting that you believe is more appropriate for the task of generating poems.
 You might find [this paper](<https://www.aclweb.org/anthology/D14-1074>) very helpful.
 50%
    Bonus: you will earn up to 20% bonus (making the full mark 120% of this assignment) if you implement the gradient calculation and back propagation by yourself with numpy.
 Because you've implemented the LSTM in PyTorch you will have something to compare your gradient to, this will help you for gradient check.
 You might also use external data such as [全唐诗](<https://github.com/chinese-poetry/chinese-poetry>) to help your generation, this will be also be considered as bonus.
 3. Optimization.
 We haven't mentioned how should you optimize your model, but of course you should use gradient descent.
 There are a lot of gradient descent algorithms that you could explore, a non inclusive name list: stochastic gradient descent, SGD with momentum [^2], Nesterov[^3], Adagrad[^4], Adadelta[^5], Adam[^6] etc. You should try at least two optimization algorithm to training your model.
 Note that as some of the algorithms require you to keep additional parameters across batches, **you should think about how it will influence the way you implement your gradient calculation** if you intended for the 20% bonus in the previous requirements.
 Include your comparison of the algorithms you've used in your report.
 20%

+Clarification

+1. If you have not used PyTorch and FastNLP, you might find it challenging to finish the assignment, but you should try your best to make it and include your effort in your report, even if you did not finish the given goal of the task, as long as you tried hard, your effort will be marked.
+For example if you find using FastNLP hard, you could include your comment for improvements in your report.
+2. Please do get your self familiar with PyTorch and FastNLP because in the subsequent assignment and the final project, you must use them to finish the task.
+3. In the bonus, you only have to show case that your numpy LSTM is workable (for example by showing that its gradient matches the gradient from PyTorch version or it could overfit the training dataset), and you don't have to stick to use it for other tasks.

 [^Hochreiter & Schmidhuber (1997)]:http://www.bioinf.jku.at/publications/older/2604.pdf
 [^ 2]: Qian, N. (1999).
 On the momentum term in gradient descent learning algorithms.
 Neural Networks : The Official Journal of the International Neural Network Society, 12(1), 145–151. <http://doi.org/10.1016/S0893-6080(98)00116-6>